 This report discusses the general location of potentially usable soils for on-site wastewater disposal and the soil and site limitations on the property that exists at the time of the evaluation.
 Piedmont Environmental Associates, PA ("Piedmont") provides professional consulting specializing in the practice of soil science and wastewater management.
 Piedmont is therefore hired for its professional opinion regarding these matters.
 Laws and rules governing wastewater treatment and disposal are forever evolving and subject to the interpretation and opinion of individuals which are employed by local and state agencies that govern these laws and rules.
 Due to this fact, Piedmont cannot guarantee in any way that any area located in the field, shown on a sketch, or discussed with the client will be permitted by any of these agencies.
 It is for this reason that Piedmont strongly recommends to anyone considering a financial commitment on any piece of property be completely aware of any and all permit requirements on that property before purchase and obtain those permits prior to a final financial commitment.

-If you have any further questions, please feel free to call.
+We are pleased to be of service in this matter.
+If you have any further questions, please feel free to call (336) 260-3564.